 Fault clustering is modeled in the neural network wafer by dividing it into a 12x12 grid with varying defect densities in each area.
 The number of faults in each area will be determined by a two zone radial distribution where the density of faults will be greater towards the edge of the wafer.
 The inside zone will have a lower defect density than the outside zone.
 The average total number of defects (ATD) to model in the network is equal to the defect density (defects per square inch) multiplied by the area required for the network.
 Each quadrat starts with a common base defect density equal to ATD/144, or the total number of defects divided by the number of grid areas, or quadrats.
 The common defect density for each quadrat will produce the fault clustering effect using the Pr(x) equation to calculate the number of faults per quadrat area.
-This defect density is multiplied by a radial distribution modifier that is greater than one for the outside zones and less that 1 for the inside zones, resulting in a higher average number of defects for the outside zones, and lower average number of defects per quadrat (defect density) must equal unity to preserve the total average number of defects per wafer.
+This defect density is multiplied by a radial distribution modifier that is greater than one for the outside zones, and lower average number of defects for the outside zones, and lower average number of defects per quadrat for the inner areas.
+The constraint is that the sum of the probabilities for each quadrat (defect density) must equal unity to preserve the total average number of defects per wafer.